stackus/goht/README.md

 ```

 ### Rendering code
 Like in Haml, you can output variables and the results of expressions.
-The `=` script syntax and text interpolation `#{}` are supported for both template languages.
+The `=` script syntax and text interpolation `#{}` are supported for Haml and Slim.
 ```haml
   %strong= user.Name
   %strong The user's name is #{user.Name}